 - Leash and poop bags: Walking is great exercise for puppies and pet owners alike.
-Pick up a sturdy leash at the pet store and plenty of bags to clean up after your pup.
+Pick up a sturdy leash at the local pet store and plenty of bags to clean up after your pup.
 Disposing of dog waste isn’t just the right thing to do.
 In many areas, it’s the law!

 Toys for Puppies

 Toys aren’t just about fun and games.
-They’re often a valuable training resource that can help encourage good behavior, discourage unwanted behavior, and strengthen the bond between you and your puppy.
+They’re often a valuable training resource that can help encourage good behavior, discourage unwanted behavior, and strengthen the bond between you and your new puppy.

-- Puzzle toys: Offering mental and physical stimulation, puzzle toys provide hours of fun while keeping pets engaged.
+- Puzzle toys: Offering mental and physical stimulation, puzzle toys provide hours of fun while keeping pups engaged.
 They’re an especially great choice for pet owners who are concerned about leaving their puppies alone for long periods.
 A puzzle toy is often a great antidote for boredom and separation anxiety in dogs.